marianogutierrez/PythonStackMachine/README.md

 # Overview and Included Files:
-The purpose of this program was to practice tokenization and parsing as done in program 2.
+The purpose of this program was to practice tokenization and parsing as done in program 2 (cpp parser).
 The difference being the approach.
 The problem is solved in a pythonic way.

 prog4_1.py
 prog4_2.py